 Today if there is to be a total eclipse of the Sun visible near where you live, there will be lots about it on tv and in the newspapers for weeks before it happens, and all the shops will be full of “eclipse goggles”.
 If by some chance you have not heard about it, if you are indoors and you notice it getting cold and dark you will probably just put the lights on and turn up the heat a little; if you are out of doors when it happens you might say “What’s happening?” and someone will be bound to reply “It’s an eclipse of the Sun, didn’t you know?”
 If there is a total eclipse of the Moon most people who live in towns are unlikely to notice it, and even if they do they will probably not give it a second thought.
 But it has not always been like that.

-Until about three hundred years ago most people, everywhere in the World, lived in villages and worked the land for food.
+Until about four hundred years ago most people, everywhere in the World, lived in villages and worked the land for food.
 These people may not have understood the finer points of photosynthesis but they did know that it was the warmth of the Sun which made the plants grow.
 So anything which affected the Sun was for them a matter of life and death.
 If one day in the middle of the day without any warning the Sun suddenly started getting darker, unless they knew what was happening they would be terrified - and who could blame them?
 Or who could blame them for being terrified if the Full Moon turned to blood?It is not difficult to predict eclipses of the Sun and Moon, but you do need to make really accurate measurements of the movements of the Sun and Moon against the fixed stars for a period of at least twenty years.
 More than four thousand years ago the ancient Chinese, Indian, Persian, Arabic and Egyptian astronomers were keeping stunningly accurate observations of the Sun and Moon for hundreds of years at a time and were able to predict eclipses of the Sun and Moon for several years ahead - many of these records still exist today!
 There were of course no telescopes until after 1600 CE, so these astronomers used sighting tubes, astrolobes and other instruments instead.
 But these instruments were very big and expensive and very few people had the skills needed to use them or the mathematical knowledge needed to do the calculations.
 More to the point, at a time when almost all the population were necessarily peasants working on the land to grow food, very few people could afford the time or the money to study the stars.
 So astronomers were usually people in the service of rich and powerful people, rulers such as Princes, Kings and Emperors.
 Because of their very special position as advisers to rulers they were often referred to as Wise Men.